TwanBox/React-Kanban-Board/README.md

 - User can add new cards to the list they created
 - User can update the name of the list and the card's content

 ### Future Features :octocat:
-Authentication & database (store multiple boards in the db)
+- Create a backend
+- Authentication
+- Database
+- Users can create multiple boards

 ## Tech Stack :crystal_ball:
 - React